RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection: Methodology

 \subsubsection{Verbal Adversarial Feedback}

-VAF serves as a structured critique comprising following components: \textit{suspicious tokens}, \textit{detection reasons}, and \textit{improvement suggestions}.
-These components collectively provide optimization signals analogous to a gradient, offering magnitude, spatial location, error type, and update direction, while relying on attention-based heuristics rather than exact gradient computation.
-The primary advantage of VAF is its interpretability, allowing the generator to make semantic rather than stochastic updates, as illustrated in \autoref{tab:vaf}.
+Verbal Adversarial Feedback (VAF) is a structured diagnostic signal composed of three components: \textit{suspicious tokens}, \textit{detection reasons}, and \textit{improvement suggestions}.
+These components collectively provide optimization signals analogous to a gradient, offering magnitude, spatial location, error type, and update direction.

-\paragraph{Suspicious Token Identification} To pinpoint generation artifacts, we extract suspicious tokens via the attention weights from $D$'s final transformer layer.
-We compute the attention vector from the \texttt{[CLS]} token (which aggregates the sequence representation) to all other positions, averaged across all attention heads.
-To isolate content-bearing signals, we mask special tokens and filter out standard stopwords.
-The top-$k$ remaining tokens with the highest attention mass are selected as the most salient indicators of artificiality.
+VAF is constructed by combining {\bf Gradient-Identified Suspicious Tokens} with a dedicated {\bf Feedback Generator} that verbalizes detector-side diagnostics into actionable natural-language feedback.
+This design makes the refinement signal more interpretable than scalar confidence alone, allowing the generator to make semantic rather than stochastic updates, as illustrated in \autoref{tab:vaf}.

-\paragraph{Detection Reasons} Based on the identified tokens and classification confidence, we assign one or more categorical detection reasons: (1)~\textit{sensationalist language}---presence of words like ``shocking'' or ``unbelievable''; (2)~\textit{vague attribution}---use of phrases like ``sources say'' or ``reportedly''; (3)~\textit{factual inconsistency}---high fake probability without other detected patterns; (4)~\textit{style mismatch}---deviation from typical journalistic tone.
+\paragraph{Gradient-Identified Suspicious Tokens} We extract suspicious tokens with integrated gradients (IG), which assigns token-level attribution scores by integrating gradients of the detector output with respect to the input embeddings from a baseline to the observed input.
+After filtering standard stopwords, we retain the top-$k$ tokens with the highest attribution scores as suspicious tokens.
+These tokens serve as lexical cues for subsequent feedback generation.

-\paragraph{Improvement Suggestions} For each detected reason, $D$ produces VAF via template-based verbalization driven by its confidence and token-salience signals, mapping them into a small set of categorical reasons and corresponding suggestions.
-For example, sensationalist language triggers advice to use neutral alternatives, while vague attribution prompts the use of specific named sources.
-These suggestions, combined with the flagged tokens, form the VAF injected into $G$’s prompt for the next round.
-Decision confidence is provided separately as a scalar signal for selecting successful adversarial examples and monitoring attack progress.
+\paragraph{Feedback Generator} We use an LLM-based generator to instantiate the \textit{detection reasons} and \textit{improvement suggestions} in VAF.
+Its input includes the source article, the generated fake article, the detection confidence, and the suspicious tokens with their attribution scores.
+From these signals, it produces structured natural-language feedback that summarizes likely detection errors and proposes targeted revisions for subsequent rewriting.
+This feedback is then injected into the generator prompt in the next round to support context-aware adversarial refinement.